GettingMarried/GMWiki/User-migration-data-structure.md

     "websiteSetting": {
         // (Note) Metadata to specify if the wedding website can be indexed by search engine "indexable": false,
-        "subDomain": "bennyandjenny",
+        // (Note) Metadata to specify custom domain setup "subDomain": "bennyandjenny",
         "primaryDomain": "ourdayinhistory.co.uk"
     },
-    // (Note) If yes, "countdown clock" is set to published "showCountdown": true,
+    // (Note) If yes, "countdown clock" is set to published (i.e., visible to guest) "showCountdown": true,
-    // (Note) Texts *potentially* become "custom-text-block" in the new wedding website; as we only migrate free package features and we don't know if it includes below blocks, they are out of scope for now.
+    // (Note) (Out of scope) Texts *potentially* become "custom-text-block" in the new wedding website;
+    // as the list of free package features are not decided and it is unsure if it includes below three blocks,
+    // migration of them is currently out of scope.
     // "texts": [
     //     {
     //         // site_intro_text